wazo-communication/developers.wazo.io/docs/plugins/ui/get-started/configuration.md

     {
       // Unique identifier for this tab.
       "entityId": "sms",
-      // Context where the tab by accessible.
+      // Context where the tab will be accessible.
       "context": ["generalTab", "userTab", "phonebookTab"],
       // Tab display name
       "name": "SMS",